PojavLauncherTeam/PojavLauncher_iOS/.github/ISSUE_TEMPLATE/feature-request.md

 To use this template:
 * CHECK OTHER ISSUES and see if anyone else has requested the same functionality.
 We will close any duplicate requests.
 * Don't delete any of the words between asterisks.
-(This text is safe to delete.)
 * Add something descriptive to the title (ex.
 [F-Req] Controller Support)
 * Follow all of the steps.
 If you do not provide an answer to each section in this template, the issue will be closed.

+// Delete this line and the above text before submitting.

 **Is your feature request related to a problem?
 Please describe.**
 Give us some details into the problem, and how this affects it.